itdog1973/individual-project/readme.md

 * Assign a character for each user when they access a chat room
 ![Alt Text](https://dv0q95071dj8r.cloudfront.net/character.gif)

-* Pictures that users send in the chat room are saved in S3 bucket
+* Pictures that users send in the chat room are stored in S3 bucket